How to Set Command Output to Variable in Bash [2 Methods]

 Issue of nested command substitution using backtick

-The script shows an error due to the nested backtick that can not be executed.
+The script shows a syntax error due to the nested backtick that can not be executed.

 B. Substituting Command With Path Name